lichess.org

 https://lichess.org/study/embed/KXN73ABF/XevoH0F8#0

 Of course, India cannot rest on its laurels yet as China's win against Uzbekistan means that China is still in contention for gold, no matter how statistically unlikely.
-China also won with a 2.5-1.5 margin and with two wins, one loss, and a draw.
-China could have won with an even bigger margin, however, as GM Ding Liren was again winning today against GM Nodirbek Abdusattorov.
+Like India, China also won with a 2.5-1.5 margin and with two wins, one loss, and a draw.
+China could have won with an even bigger margin, however, as GM Ding Liren was again winning today, this time against GM Nodirbek Abdusattorov.
 As was the case yesterday, though, Ding had to make a tough choice among many appealing candidates, and after he did not find the correct sequence, Abdusattorov was able to clinch the draw:

 https://lichess.org/study/embed/KXN73ABF/i8q7Q00T#0